Summer reading special: take the Booker Prize… to the seaside

 The best road trips are always loaded with surprises.
 And what bigger surprise than a road-tripping octogenarian ready to take on the world.

 In Tomb of Sand, headstrong pensioner Ma embarks on a life-changing road trip from northern India to Pakistan to confront the lingering trauma Partition left on her as a teenager.
 Clearly, this is no gap-year jolly and, heck, it takes almost 200 pages for Ma to muster the energy to even get out of bed.
-Yet her physical, emotional and spiritual journey is a deeply moving one, as she addresses the ghosts of her teenage past.
+Yet this journey is so much more - it’s physical, emotional and spiritual, a journey to address the ghosts of her teenage past.

 ‘What is a border?’
 Ma asks prison officers after being arrested for attempting to cross between the two countries without documentation.
 ‘A border, gentlemen, is for crossing.’
 Her razor-sharp wit is her biggest weapon.
 When pressed for more detail on why she has come, she states, matter-of-factly, ‘I didn’t come here.
 I left here.’